Excerpt from Autobiographical Novel

 Curt’s head popped up.
 “Oh, don’t make her leave.
 Where will she go?”

 “She’ll be fine.
 She’ll find something to do.”
 My mom gestured impatiently, waving her hand up and down for the wallet.

-I was just peeling the candy wrapper when I heard a groan form inside, from the window right above me.
+I was peeling the candy wrapper when I heard a groan from inside, from the window right above me.
 I stopped for a moment.
 Listening, but the sound stopped.
-I got the wrapper half way off and took a bite.
+I got the wrapper halfway off and took a bite.
 An agonizing moan stopped me in mid-chew.
 My mom sounded as if she were being tortured.
 What the hell was he doing to her?
 I made as if to put down the candy bar and get up, but the sound died down again.

 There was a loud grinding sound from the street as metal hit metal.
 I swung around in time to see one car go sideways and slide across the intersection with another car’s nose buried in its side.
-They were not going very fast and they came to a stop pretty quick.
-Glass and oil where already spilling onto the street.
+They were not going very fast, and they came to a stop pretty quick.
+Glass and oil were already spilling onto the street.

 “Geeze, what the hell happened?”
 Curt’s nude upper half was in the window as he parted the curtain.
 He looked down and saw me and laughed, scratching his hairless chest.
 “Joanne, Come look at this.”